On Logic Gates with Complex Numbers: Holomorphic Representation of Logic Gates

-Thus, the coefficients of generalized hypergeometric functions can be determined uniquely using inner products in the Bargmann spaces.
-5mm The states of a quantum system with $n$ degrees of freedom are usually described by functions either in the configuration space $(q_{1},q_{2},\dots q_{n})$ or in the momentum space $(p_{1},p_{2},\dots p_{n})$.
+The states of a quantum system with $n$ degrees of freedom are usually described by functions either in the configuration space $(q_{1},q_{2},\dots q_{n})$ or in the momentum space $(p_{1},p_{2},\dots p_{n})$.
 The complex combinations of these variables have proven to be effective both at quantum and classical levels.
 Moreover, they appear in the study of harmonic oscillator and Bose particle field theories as the creation and annihilation operators.
 5mm We define the complex conjugate operators as

 If $q_{k},p_{k}$ are self-adjoint operators satisfying the canonical commutation relations (with Planck constant $\hbar=1$)

 Then it follows that

 In 1928, Fock introduced the operator solution $\xi_{k}=\partial/\partial \eta_{k}$ of the commutation relation $[\xi_{k},\eta_{k}]=1$ in analogy with $p_{k}=-i\partial/\partial q_{k}$ of the relation $[q_{k},p_{k}]=i$ and applied it to quantum field theory\footnote{V. A. Fock, \emph{Verallgemeinerung und Loesungder Diracschen statistischen Gleichung}, Z.Phys. {\bf 49},339 (1928).}.
 5mm Consider a quantum harmonic oscillator with a single-mode described in terms of the coordinates $q,p$ in the phase space.
 The creation and annihilation operators are